 What’s even more maddening is the imposed verbal censoring on taped talk shows and others.
 In earlier days, when someone on “The Tonight Show,” for example, would say something risqué, it would be bleeped out, and the host and guests would go on and on about it with the audience and crew still laughing, and I’m sitting at home again wondering, What did they say?
 What was so terrible that they couldn’t allow my virgin ears to witness?
 When Comedy Central airs a standup comic’s act, much of what they are saying is bleeped out, even whole jokes and punchlines.
 I can’t understand the purpose or audacity of censoring a comic’s routine like that.
 Why show it at all?
 Or just do what they did with Eddie Murphy Raw (1987) when Comedy Central showed it one night.
 That film is so loaded with so-called foul language from beginning to end that it would have been pointless to censor every word.
 So that time they just put a warning before the film and at commercial breaks that it contained explicit, adult language.
 They should do that all the time.
 This way, we are told what to expect and don’t have to watch if we find constant cussing offensive.

-On the daytime talk shows, the language often gets rather uninhibited, and the censors will either blot out the “offending” words or exchange them with a high-pitched beep, which I find to be much more annoying than anything the guests might have said.
+On the daytime talk shows, the language often gets rather uninhibited, and the censors will blot out the “offending” words.
 It’s very unfair for the studio audience to be aware of everything that is said on the show and not the home-viewing audience.
 The whole practice seems stupid and pointless anyway.
 What are we being protected from?
 Nobody can utter any word that I or everybody else has not heard before.
 Oh, it’s for the children’s sake, you say?
 I’m sure that every child knows all those words, too, having heard them right in their own home and elsewhere, most likely.
-But, if it’s a word that we or they have never heard before, then how do we know that it’s offensive?
+But, if it is a word that we or they have never heard before, then how do we know that it’s offensive?

 If I am watching a movie at 4 AM and they bleep out a so-called dirty word, for whose benefit is that then?
 If a parent lets their young child sit up that late watching TV, then the youngster must be mature enough to hear a bad word and not be traumatized by it.
 I mean, come on!
 We can’t protect children from dirty language.
 They’re going to hear it sometime in life; you can’t avoid it.
 All we can do is tell them what is not acceptable in their particular household.
 If you don’t want your child to use a certain word, then just tell them so.
 Maybe I don’t mind if my child hears those words on TV.

 Logo is one of the gay cable channels, all of whose programming is of an adult content.
 So why do they feel the need to censor certain words and situations for us adults?
 We usually have some idea what words are being bleeped anyway, so if it’s already in our conscious minds, what difference does it make if we actually hear the word or not?
-I admit that I am not crazy about chronically potty-mouthed people, but it’s still more desirable than that infernal bleeping sound.
+I admit that I am not crazy about chronically potty-mouthed people, but it’s still more desirable than omitting what is being said.

 Is it the presumption that since network TV is “free,” the executives think that that gives them the right to control and arbitrate our viewing?
 Well, the real fact is, most people nowadays have cable TV, and those who do, know that it is far from free.
 Whatever amount we pay for our cable, I think that should entitle us to demand an uncensored, unedited program.
 Fortunately, I do have a few available channels that show its films complete and uninterrupted.
 I wish they all would do that.
 They all could air their commercials and sales pitches in between programs instead of during them.